-- 1 may, in conformity with any applicable local, state, and federal laws, rules, ordinances, 2 and regulations: - 3 (1) Clean out, repair, and maintain an existing drainage ditch; - 4 (2) Deepen, widen, or enlarge a drainage ditch; - 5 (3) Create a new drainage ditch, or relocate an existing drainage ditch; - 6 (4) Extend an existing drainage ditch; - Acquire lands for right-of-way for ditches by purchase or condemnation or any other lawful method in conformity with chapter 21-35 and any other provision of state law; - 10 (6) Repair levies, dikes, and barriers for the purpose of drainage; - 11 (7) Regulate the flow and direction of water to prevent downstream flooding; - 12 (8) Employ or contract with an engineer, hydrologist, surveyor, appraiser, assessor, 13 legal counsel, or any other specialists as they deem necessary to carry out the 14 powers and duties conferred by §§ 46A-10A-98 to 46A-10A-123, inclusive; - (9) Let contracts for construction, maintenance, repair, or other necessary work pursuant to the provisions of chapters 5-18A and 5-18B and § 46A-10A-75.
-No member of the board of trustees may have any interest in any contract or employment entered into pursuant to this subdivision or subdivision (8); - 19 (10) Request the county commission or township board of supervisors to replace, repair, 20 remove, and enlarge public highway culverts and bridges, pursuant to §§ 46A-10A-21 76, 31-12-19, 31-14-2, and 31-14-27; - (11) Grant a request by a landowner to annex the landowner's land to the district and apportion the costs of clean out, maintenance, or construction according to the benefits received and subject to approval by a majority of the eligible landowners voting in a special election held by the board of trustees in conjunction with the district's annual election; and - (12) Reclassify benefits and apportion costs of clean out, extension, enlargement, repairs, or improvements among landowners benefitting therefrom, if the landowners have land located within the drainage district. - Section 105.
-That § 46A-14-87 be AMENDED: - 31 46A-14-87.
-State Conservation Commission determination on proposed dissolution. - After the public hearing required by § 46-14-86 § 46A-14-86, the State allowed.
+1 may, in conformity with any applicable local, state, and federal laws, rules, ordinances, 2 and regulations:

+- (1) Clean out, repair, and maintain an existing drainage ditch; - 4 (2) Deepen, widen, or enlarge a drainage ditch; - 5 (3) Create a new drainage ditch, or relocate an existing drainage ditch; - 6 (4) Extend an existing drainage ditch;

+- Acquire lands for right-of-way for ditches by purchase or condemnation or any other lawful method in conformity with chapter 21-35 and any other provision of state law; - 10 (6) Repair levies, dikes, and barriers for the purpose of drainage; - 11 (7) Regulate the flow and direction of water to prevent downstream flooding; - 12 (8) Employ or contract with an engineer, hydrologist, surveyor, appraiser, assessor, 13 legal counsel, or any other specialists as they deem necessary to carry out the 14 powers and duties conferred by §§ 46A-10A-98 to 46A-10A-123, inclusive; - (9) Let contracts for construction, maintenance, repair, or other necessary work pursuant to the provisions of chapters 5-18A and 5-18B and § 46A-10A-75.
+No member of the board of trustees may have any interest in any contract or employment entered into pursuant to this subdivision or subdivision (8); - 19 (10) Request the county commission or township board of supervisors to replace, repair, 20 remove, and enlarge public highway culverts and bridges, pursuant to §§ 46A-10A-21 76, 31-12-19, 31-14-2, and 31-14-27; - (11) Grant a request by a landowner to annex the landowner's land to the district and apportion the costs of clean out, maintenance, or construction according to the benefits received and subject to approval by a majority of the eligible landowners voting in a special election held by the board of trustees in conjunction with the district's annual election; and - (12) Reclassify benefits and apportion costs of clean out, extension, enlargement, repairs, or improvements among landowners benefitting therefrom, if the landowners have land located within the drainage district.

+30 Section 104.
+That \S 46A-14-87 be AMENDED:

+31 46A-14-87.
+State Conservation Commission determination on proposed dissolution.

+After the public hearing required by $\frac{\S}{46-14-86}$ $\frac{\S}{46A-14-86}$, the State Conservation Commission shall determine whether the proposed dissolution is to be allowed.
 In making its determination, the commission shall consider written and verbal reports by the watershed district board, the public attitude displayed at the public hearing, and all other information the members of the commission deem relevant.
 At least one watershed district board member shall be present at the commission meeting to testify.